Impact

 Risk and Exploitability

-The CVSS score of 5.5 indicates moderate severity.
-The EPSS score of less than 1% suggests a low likelihood of exploitation in the wild, and the vulnerability is not currently listed in the CISA KEV catalog.
-The bug appears to require local interaction with the gve driver—likely through normal network traffic or driver activity—to trigger, so it is inferred that the attack vector is local.
-No public exploit has been reported, and the impact is primarily a denial of service through kernel crashes.
+The moderate CVSS score of 5.5 reflects the moderate impact domain of a denial‑of‑service that requires local interaction with the gve driver.
+The associated EPSS score of less than 1% suggests a low likelihood of exploitation in the wild, and the vulnerability is not listed in the CISA KEV catalog.
+The bug is triggered by normal network traffic or driver activity that activates the faulty cleanup path, indicating a local attack vector.
+No publicly available exploits are known, and the primary consequence is a forced reboot or service interruption caused by kernel crashes.

 OpenCVE Enrichment